What can you do about corns and calluses?

 Eliminating the sources of these skin conditions is a good first step.

-Corns and calluses on the feet are usually the body's response to protect against repeated pressure or friction.
+Corns and calluses, those unsightly, uncomfortable hardened patches of skin on the hands and feet, are the body's response to protect against repeated pressure or friction.
 Causes include poorly fitting shoes and pressure on the skin from an underlying problem such as a bunion or malformed bone.